-Deckhands are a vital part ship operations.
-They provide critical manual services on a wide range of vessels.
-Their duties vary from unloading and loading cargo, to performing maintenance on the boat, to handling lines and cables.
+Deckhands are a vital part of ship operations.
+They provide critical manual services on a wide range of vessel types.
+Deckhands’ duties can include unloading and loading cargo, performing maintenance on the vessel, handling lines and cables, and more.
 Unfortunately, there are many opportunities in a deckhand’s line of work for severe injury.
-When that occurs, the injured deckhand should consult an attorney to determine his or her options for recovery.
+If and when an injury does occur, the injured deckhand should consult an attorney to determine his or her options for recovery.

 Washington, Alaska, California, and Oregon Attorneys for Deckhands